meefs/prvhash/README.md

 }
 ```

-## Description ##
+## Description

 Here is the author's vision on how the core function works.
-In actuality,
+The development of
-coming up with this solution was accompanied by a lot of trial and error.
+this solution involved considerable trial and error.
+It was especially hard to
-It was especially hard to find a better "hashing finalization" solution.
+find a better "hashing finalization" solution.

 ```c
 Seed ^= msgw; lcg ^= msgw; // Mix in external entropy (or daisy-chain).